 There is no right way or wrong way to eat this traditional coconut dessert.
 You can enjoy them plain or add toppings such as cinnamon, powdered sugar, chopped nuts, dulce de leche, or manjar blanco.

 The best thing about the Peruvian cocada is how simple it is to prepare.
-There are only seven ingredients: eggs, condensed milk, flour, baking powder, salt, butter, and shredded coconut.
+There are only a few ingredients required: eggs, condensed milk, brown sugar, flour, baking powder, salt, butter, and shredded coconut.
 The rest is up to your imagination.
 I like making mine crunchier by adding more coconut flakes while others prefer theirs softer.

 A delicious coconut sweet treat that can be nibbled with coffee (preferably Peruvian) or even served after dinner as dessert.